sloblob89/Canteen-Card/README.md

 # This is my first Java code.
 I hope you will like it. :)

-how to run my code Command Prompt?
+how to run my code in Command Prompt?

 step 1: save "canteenCode" on your hard drive as "canteenCode.java" step 2: run Command Prompt on your PC (in search bar type "cmd", click ENTER)